ohsu-comp-bio/gdc-scan/README.md

 # gdc-scan

-This utility aims to provide a programmatic interface to the (GDC API)[https://gdc.cancer.gov/developers/gdc-application-programming-interface-api].
+This utility aims to provide a programmatic interface to the [GDC API](https://gdc.cancer.gov/developers/gdc-application-programming-interface-api).

 ## usage